The [Commander] looked on at the plains in the distance. His eyes struggled to open against the howling winds of the raging, magical storm.

 One of the armies was not even… human?
 Were those gigantic horned people?

-Just then, a loud horn sounded.
+At that moment, a loud horn sounded.